 Dandedong Range rainforest

-So from Yarra Valley we climbed up to the only high hill in the area, Dandenong Ranges.
-There was the winding Dandenong Tourist Road.
+Then, from the Yarra Valley we took the road up to the only high hill in the whole region, the Dandenong Ranges.
+It was the winding tourist route Dandenong Tourist Road.

-The Dandenong Tourist Road leads from Montrose to Upper Ferntree Gully and along the route there are some pretty villages – and a lot of lush rainforest with ferns.
-And there is the William Ricketts Sanctuary.
+The Dandenong Tourist Road leads from Montrose to Upper Ferntree Gully, along which route exist many pretty villages – and a lot of lush rainforest with ferns.
+And then there is the William Ricketts Sanctuary.

 Rainforest views

-I love walking in these rainforests!
-They are so special and very very different from our forests back home in Finland.
+I so much love walking in the rainforest!
+The trees and plants are so special and very very different from our forests back home in Finland.

 William Ricketts Sanctuary